sg6035/enterprise-nl2sql-app/README.md

-# 🚀 Enterprise NL2SQL Service - Production Deployment Guide
+# 🚀 Enterprise NL2SQL Service - Local Ollama Integration

 ## 📋 Overview

-The Enterprise NL2SQL Service is a production-ready application that converts natural language questions into SQL queries using Large Language Models (LLMs).
-This guide provides complete instructions for deploying and managing the service in a production environment.
+The Enterprise NL2SQL Service is a production-ready application that converts natural language questions into SQL queries using **local Ollama LLMs**.
+This guide provides complete instructions for deploying and managing the service with **Phi-3 3.8B model** running locally, eliminating cloud API dependencies and costs.

 ## 🏗️ Architecture